galactic-plane/portal-extensions/portal-inbox-extention/README.md

 ✅ **Required parameters**: `dataSource` and `containerId` must be provided.

-## Examples
+## Demo

-See the included example files:
-- `example-minimal.html` - Basic setup with minimal configuration
-- `example-customized.html` - Advanced setup with custom configuration
-- `index.html` - Full demo with all features and documentation
+See `portal-demo.html` in the solution root for a complete demonstration of all features and configuration options.